 Replace your subtasks with a checklist

-Plugins such as the Smart Checklist can rid you of a lot of pains associated with subtask management.
+Plugins such as the Smart Checklist for Jira can rid you of a lot of pains associated with subtask management.
 A checklist item can simply replace a subtask as it has all of the properties you need: custom statuses, ability to add details, links, and descriptions, etc. You can also set up deadlines and assign people to checklist items – all while maintaining proper project management hygiene as the data you need and the progress the team makes are all visible at a glance from both the board view and from inside the ticket.

-The checklist below illustrates the abilities of the workaround.
+The checklist above illustrates the abilities of the workaround.
 As you can see, there’s room for sharing details or links; you can set custom statuses, tag people, and set deadlines.
 The progress is visible at a glance from the progress bar.